kalebsofer/assistant-ext/README.md

-# kscodes README
+# kscodes

-This is the README for your extension "kscodes".
-After writing up a brief description, we recommend including the following sections.
+An AI assistant, as a VS Code extension.

 ## Features